Brett Hearn: Career highlights

-Hearn has won races at 49 different race tracks in 10 states and 2 provinces.
+Hearn has won races at 49 different racetracks in 10 states and 2 provinces.

 Personal life

-Born in Paterson, New Jersey to parents Gordon and Kay, Hearn got his first taste of racing when he was 8-years old at the Orange County Fair Speedway in Middletown, NY.
+Born in Paterson, New Jersey to parents Gordon and Kay, Hearn got his first taste of racing when he was 8-years old at the Orange County Fair Speedway in Middletown, New York.
 Brett began driving go-karts and when he turned 16, his father Gordon encouraged Brett to try stock car racing.
 His dad bought a car from Glen Carlson and the Hearn's built the engine in their family room.
 Brett crashed his No. 20 blue-and-silver Pinto-body car the first time out and a number of other times.

 He currently resides in Vernon Township, New Jersey.
 He has two children, Brooke (born 4/11/92) Tyler (born 6/18/95).
 He is the owner of BH Enterprises, Inc. which consists of his racing team, fabrication shop, driving school and performance equipment manufacturer.
 Besides racing his other hobbies and interests include jet skiing, golfing and fishing.